paritytech/polkadot-sdk/src/api/chainHead_unstable_unpin.md

 ## Possible errors

 - A JSON-RPC error with error code `-32801` is generated if the `followSubscription` is valid but at least one of the block hashes passed as parameter doesn't correspond to any block that has been reported by `chainHead_unstable_follow`, or at least one of the block hashes has been unpinned.
+- A JSON-RPC error with error code `-32804` is generated if the `hashOrHashes` parameter is an array and at least one of the block hashes is duplicated.
 - A JSON-RPC error with error code `-32602` is generated if one of the parameters doesn't correspond to the expected type (similarly to a missing parameter or an invalid parameter type).
 - No error is generated if the `followSubscription` is invalid or stale.
 The call is simply ignored.